Mo Alie-Cox Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Season Stats

-- Alie-Cox's stat line this year shows 19 catches for 261 yards and four touchdowns.
-He averages 17.4 receiving yards per game and has been targeted 37 times.
+- Alie-Cox has caught 19 passes on 37 targets for 261 yards and four touchdowns, averaging 17.4 yards per game.

 - So far this season, 8.0% of the 465 passes thrown by his team have gone Alie-Cox's way.